Home - Bookapy Book Preview

 I pushed Col forward, speaking English.
 “Go on, Col, it’s your car.”

-Col’s gaze was devouring the gleaming vision.
+Col’s gaze was devouring it.

-“Go on, get in, but don’t touch anything.”
-His voice rumbled inside me.
+His voice was so deep, it rumbled inside me.
 Col’s eyes widened with uncertainty.

-A strange yearning passed across his face, then he turned back to Col, pointing out a feature.
+“I’m not interested in cars.
+Planes are my thing.”
+A strange yearning passed across his face, then he turned back to Col, pointing out some feature or other.

 “Brian.
 Brian.
 Phone call for you.”
 A voice called out across the showroom.